 If the Label Class pane is not open, right-click the Civil Defence Centres layer in the Contents pane and click Labeling Properties .

-- Change the placement from Best position to Centered on point.
+- Change the placement from Best position to Bottom of point.

 - Change the placement from Bottom of point back to Best position.